adafycheng/portfolio-website-react/README.md

     serve -s build
     ```

-6. Verify by opening the following URL in broswer.
+6. Verify by opening the following URL in browser.
     ```sh
     http://localhost:3000
     ```